Jack Astor's Bar and Grill

-Jack Astor's Bar and Grill is a chain of 40 restaurants located in Ontario, Quebec, Newfoundland and Labrador, Nova Scotia, and formerly Alberta, New York and North Carolina.
-All locations include a restaurant and bar area.
+Jack Astor's Bar and Grill is a chain of 40 restaurants located in Ontario, Quebec, Newfoundland and Labrador, Nova Scotia, and formerly Alberta, New York, North Carolina and Texas.All locations include a restaurant and bar area.
 It is corporately owned by Service Inspired Restaurants, which are based out of Burlington, Ontario.

 The restaurant used to feature a neon sign with the restaurant name, flashing the "tor'" portion of the word "Astor's".
 During renovations, the joke was phased out.

 The first location opened in St. Catharines, Ontario, in 1990.